Small Dog Breed FoodFeeding your Morkie the best

 Now’s the time to start good eating habits.

 1. Avoid snacks and people-food treats.
 And be very careful buying commercial snacks; they’re often recalled for suspected salmonella and other bacteria.
+One of the worst treats is rawhide chews.
 Ugh!

 2. Be sure your puppy has plenty of fresh water at all times.
-You an choose to give him his food on a schedule, or leave it out for ‘on demand’ feeding.
-Talk this over withe the breeder, and with your Vet.
+You can choose to give him his food on a schedule or leave it out for ‘on demand’ feeding.
+Talk this over with the breeder, and with your Vet.

 3. Don’t start feeding your Morkie at the table.
 Begging is cute at first.
 But it gets old fast, and by then your Morkie is in the habit.